 Energy is the driving force behind global economic development.
-Developed nations have relied on natural resources such as oil and coal to fuel their growth, however, we clearly recognize the current path of depleting these non-renewable resources we face today is not a sustainable path for our future.
+Developed nations have relied on natural resources such as oil and coal to fuel their growth; however, we clearly recognize the current path of depleting these non-renewable resources is not a sustainable one for our future.
 In the U.S., energy-focused regulations are largely shaping behaviors within our government.
 Federal agencies are taking bold steps to reduce facility and operational energy consumption and transition to renewable energy sources that increase energy security, reduce energy consumption, decrease carbon footprint, and provide clean energy for the benefit of future generations.
 State governments, utilities and private enterprises alike are joining the path toward renewables and embracing smart grids, control technologies and strategies to incentivize and increase energy conservation in homes and industrial facilities.

 - Optimizing Power Generation “Spin Up” and Online Times to Meet Fluctuating Demands

 - Balancing Loads Between Various Sources of Power

 - Optimizing the Mixture of Renewable Power Sources with Traditional Technologies